 This means after all the horses have passed the winning post, pulled up, turned around and taken a right turn up the horse walk.
 GET THE PICTURE?!!

-Because of its size and the difficulty of policing such a large property a decision was taken some years ago, on advice from a variety of safety and security role players, to close the event at 22h00.
+The event will close at 23h00.
 This closure will be under the control of Event Security and the South African Police.
 Members of the race-going public are requested to respect these efforts to ensure their safety and are asked to comply with the above arrangements.
 We appeal to all to respect these efforts.

 Please be advised that, although there are many after parties planned in other areas of the city aimed at Vodacom Durban July attendees, there is only no Official After Party this year.